Dolibarr/dolibarr/SECURITY.md

 * Logout and other instances of low-severity Cross-Site Request Forgery
 * Reports from automated web vulnerability scanners (Acunetix, Vega, etc.) that have not been validated
 * Reports on features on modules flagged as "deprecated", "experimental" or "development" if the module needs to be enabled for that (this is not the case on production).
-* Software or libraries versions or private IP disclosure when logged-in user is admin
-* Stack traces or path disclosure when logged-in user is admin
+* Software or libraries versions, private IP disclosure, Stack traces or path disclosure when logged-in user is admin.
 * Any vulnerabilities due to a configuration different than the one defined in chapter "Scope for qualified vulnerabilities".
 * Vulnerabilities affecting outdated browsers or platforms, or vulnerabilities inside browsers themself.
 * Brute force attacks on login page, password forgotten page or any public pages (/public/*) are not qualified if the recommended fail2ban rules were not installed.
 * SSL/TLS best practices
-* Denial of Service attacks
 * Invalid or missing SPF (Sender Policy Framework) records (Incomplete or missing SPF/DKIM/DMARC)
 * Physical or social engineering attempts or issues that require physical access to a victim’s computer/device